Beer in San Diego County, California: Notable breweries

 Ballast Point Brewing Company was opened in 1996.
 In 2010 the company was named the World Champion Small Brewery at the World Beer Cup.
 In 2015, the company was acquired by Constellation Brands.

-The five brewpubs of Pizza Port, together with its spinoffs Port Brewing Company (San Marcos) and Lost Abbey (San Marcos), have won dozens of medals in international competition.
+The five brewpubs of Pizza Port, together with its spinoffs Port Brewing Company (San Marcos) and Lost Abbey (Vista), have won dozens of medals in international competition.
 Pizza Port started brewing commercially in 1992; in 1994, it became the first-ever San Diego brewery to win a medal at the Great American Beer Festival.
 The Great American Beer Festival named Pizza Port's Carlsbad location the "best large brewpub" in 2009, 2010 and 2011.
 Port Brewing/Lost Abbey was named the "Small Brewing Company and Small Brewing Company Brewer of the Year" at the Great American Beer Festival in 2007, and the Best Small Brewing Company at the World Beer Cup event in 2008.

 AleSmith Brewing Company, located in San Diego, was founded in 1995.
 Many of their beers are strongly hopped and high in alcoholic content.
 It was the most popular brewery on RateBeer's surveys in 2004 and 2005.
 In 2008, AleSmith was awarded "Small Brewing Company and Small Brewing Company Brewer of the Year" at the Great American Beer Festival.